-Robert S. Gold joined the SHAL board in 2013.
+SHAL chairman Robert S. Gold joined the SHAL board in 2013.
 In over three decades of executive-level management consulting, he has advised and enabled the leaders of over one hundred global and national corporations and organizations in such disciplines as strategic planning, business performance improvement, and information technology management.
 He earned his MBA at Northwestern University’s Kellogg School of Management.
 In the Florida Keys, he is a graduate of the City of Key West Ambassador’s Academy and Community Foundation of the Florida Keys‘ Leadership Success Academy, is on the steering committee of the Monroe County Democratic Executive Committee, on the board of directors of Friends of the Key West Library and was previously on the board of FIRM (Fair Insurance Rates in Monroe), and on the steering committee of the Monroe County Democratic Executive Committee, He also volunteers in support of Old Island Restoration Foundation and Equality Florida.

-SHAL Secretary and Past Chair Alan Teitelbaum had a diverse career a medicine and psychiatry in California.
+SHAL Past Chairman Alan Teitelbaum had a diverse career a medicine and psychiatry in California.
 For over 30 years he also actively participated in a number of medically and psychiatrically-related nonprofit organizations.
 He has been a part-time resident of Key West since 1990 and a full-time resident since 2008.
 Alan graduated from the City of Key West Ambassador’s Academy in 2010.
 He joined the SHAL Board in 2011 and credits joining the Board to his desire help our efforts to improve the lives of the Homeless members of our community.
 He is also a Board Member of the Rural Health Network of Monroe County.
 He is committed to improving health care and reducing medical expenses for everyone in Monroe County.

 Meetings of the Board of Directors are normally scheduled on the third Tuesday of each month and are open to the public (although portions of meetings dealing with sensitive personnel or other matters may be closed).
 The Chair may schedule special meetings at any time.